-Following the recent A level results, many first-time students will be looking for last-minute accommodation as they head off to university.
+Following the recent A-level results, many first-time students will be looking for last-minute accommodation as they head off to university.
 Parents can help guide the novice tenants through the process, but may themselves not be aware of how things have changed since their university days or first-time rentals.

 All too often, both parents and students get focused on the emotional upheaval or logistics rather than the important details of checking the property and making sure the landlord is legitimate and trustworthy.

-Privately-owned student accommodation is likely to be an HMO (house of multiple occupation) if it accommodates three or more students, which places extra obligations on the landlord.
+Privately-owned student accommodation is likely to be an HMO (house of multiple occupations) if it accommodates three or more students, which places extra obligations on the landlord.
 For example, an HMO will need to satisfy special requirements regarding fire and general safety, utility supplies and management of communal areas, including fire alarms, extinguishers and fire blankets on every floor.
-You can also ask to see landlord's HMO licence.
-If a landlord does not have a licence when they should, they can be prosecuted and you may be able to reclaim up to 12 months' worth of rent paid during the time that the HMO was unlicensed.
+You can also ask to see landlord’s HMO license.
+If a landlord does not have a license when they should, they can be prosecuted and you may be able to reclaim up to 12 months’ worth of rent paid during the time that the HMO was unlicensed.

 Whether the property is classed as an HMO or not, all landlords should ensure that gas appliances are covered by an annual check, that all electrical installations are checked every five years by a qualified electrician and that any appliances like washing machines, kettles or toasters have a PAT certificate.

 In privately-owned student accommodation, any agreement is likely to be based on an assured short hold tenancy.
 This can be for a fixed term such as the academic year, for 12 months, or periodic, which may run from month-to-month.
-Most lets include the summer holiday period these days, with either full or reduced rent due.
+Most let’s include the summer holiday period these days, with either full or reduced rent due.

-A written agreement should be provided by the landlord, and as a minimum this should be a statement of the main terms, including the date it will begin, the rent due, when and how it must be paid, if the rent can be changed and how long the agreement is for.
+A written agreement should be provided by the landlord, and as a minimum, this should be a statement of the main terms, including the date it will begin, the rent due, when and how it must be paid, if the rent can be changed and how long the agreement is for.
 Under some agreements the tenants may be jointly and severally liable for the rent.
 This means that if one of the tenants does not pay their share, the landlord can sue any of the other tenants for the unpaid rent and may pursue the easiest option.
 For example, in a house share with a mix of local and overseas students, the landlord may choose to pursue one UK resident for the whole sum, rather than any of the overseas students.
 Also, it is likely that every student will have to be backed up by a guarantor such as a parent.

 By law, any deposit must be held by the landlord in a registered deposit protection scheme and you should ask to see evidence of this being done within 30 days.
 The deposits may be held in the name of one or more designated tenants.